webmaster442/Calculator/Calculator/manual.md

 ## commands, cmds

-Prints out the list of available commands.
+Prints out the list of available commands

 Parameters: No parameters are needed